 Sweet Basil is a rich source of vitamin K, beta carotene and iron and has anti-bacterial, anti-inflammatory and antioxidant properties.
 Basil can also improve circulation, increase immune function and reduce inflammation as well as other health benefits.

-Rosemary – This wonderful herb which we traditionally associate with roast lamb prefers a sunny spot but will tolerate semi-shade and prefers adequate watering.
-Rosemary doesn’t tolerate heavy frosts so in cold climates you may have to replant each spring, however in areas with milder winters it can continue growing all year round.
+This wonderful herb which we traditionally associate with roast lamb prefers a sunny spot.
+It will tolerate semi-shade and prefers adequate watering.
+Rosemary doesn’t tolerate heavy frosts so in cold climates you may have to replant each spring, however, in areas with milder winters, it can continue growing all year round.

-Rosemary can be grown from seed, cuttings or by layering.
-This will enable you to grow some additional plants in pots indoors over winter if you live in a very cold climate.
+You can grow Rosemary from seed, cuttings or by layering.
+This will enable you to grow some additional plants in pots indoors over winter.
+Especially, if you live in a very cold climate.

-Some of the health benefits of rosemary include relief from abdominal pain, gout and insomnia as well as being a great antiseptic.
-It is also thought that the aroma from rosemary helps to improve memory as does the use of rosemary essential oil.
+Some of the health benefits of rosemary include relief from abdominal pain, gout and insomnia.
+Plus, it’s a great antiseptic.
+It is also thought that the aroma of rosemary helps to improve memory as does the use of rosemary essential oil.